cms718/CV/README.md

 - Communicating clearly and professionally to ensure a positive customer experience

-- Resilience was required when working in high pressure environment, constantly multitasking to deal with multiple customers needs at once, whilst maintaining a professional image
+- Resilience was required when working in a high pressure environment, constantly multitasking to deal with multiple customers needs at once, whilst maintaining a professional image

 - Often had to rely on my own initiative to handle unfamiliar tasks or situations when responding to customers' needs